 This position provides support for the Government Affairs and Health Policy Departments.
 Responsible for assisting with project tasks, policy analysis and advocacy, political fundraising, establishing and maintaining operational systems and developing reports.

-- Support the administration of the Legislative Advocacy Committee, PlastyPAC Board of Governors, Health Policy Committee, CPT/RUC Committee and the ASPS Plastic Surgery Caucus:
+1) Support the Legislative Advocacy Committee, PlastyPAC Board of Governors, Health Policy Committee, CPT/RUC Committee and the ASPS Plastic Surgery Caucus:

 - Provide specified project-based support to staff liaison on committee-led projects and initiatives

 - Create and enhance systems – e.g., for member communication, key contact identification, managing and analyzing data and performance metrics, for cataloguing and managing information, etc – across the Coding and Health Policy functions